MarekLani/Bot_Framework_V4_CrossDeviceMessageSyncWithHistory/readme.md

-### Bot Builder Conversation History Middleware
+### Bot Builder backend

-There are three important components on the backend part, it is **direct line token generation logic**, **user conversation storage provider**, which determines underlying storage used for mapping conversation ids to user ids and for storing of chat history and last but not least **history middleware** responsible for storing and displaying chat history.
+There are three important components on the backend part of the solution.
+It is **direct line token generation logic**, **user conversation storage provider**, which determines underlying storage used for mapping conversation ids to user ids and for storing of chat history and last but not least **history middleware** responsible for storing and displaying chat history.

 #### Direct line token generation

  As we implemented bot backend using bot builder v 4.4 packages, we utilized possibility to create new controller with actions.
-Token generation logic can be found in *DirectLineController* class.
+Token generation logic can be found in ***DirectLineController*** class.
 Controller accesses *IConfiguration* and *IUserConversationStorageProvider* object from dependency injection controller.
-Configuration object is needed to obtain direct line secret from app settings, User Conversation Storage Provider is needed to check if there was any previous conversation with the user.
+Configuration object is used to obtain direct line secret from app settings.
+User Conversation Storage Provider is used to check if there was any previous conversation with the user.
 If so, it provides us with the conversation Id.
 Otherwise new key value pair is created.
 See implementation of *DirectLineController* class bellow:

 ```C#
 using Microsoft.Bot.Builder;